quasarframework/quasar-framework.org/source/guide/introduction-to-quasar.md

 Because of what is offered out of the box.
 Follow our [Twitter](https://twitter.com/quasarframework) account for testimonials.

 ### All Platforms in One Go
-One authoritative source of code for all platforms, simultaneously: responsive desktop/mobile website, PWAs (Progressive Web Apps), mobile apps (that look native) and multi-platform desktop apps (through Electron).
+One authoritative source of code for all platforms, simultaneously: responsive desktop/mobile websites (SPA, SSR + SPA client takeover, SSR + PWA client takeover), PWAs (Progressive Web Apps), mobile apps (that look native) and multi-platform desktop apps (through Electron).

 ### Top class, fast web responsive components
 There’s a component for almost every web development need out there.
 Each of these components is carefully crafted to offer the best possible experience to users.
 Quasar is **designed with performance & responsiveness in mind** – so the overhead of using Quasar is barely noticeable.
 This is an area we take special pride in.